 I liked the idea for this book, loved it even, what a shame that it ended up being mediocre.
 I love reading academic studies, especially ones centered on video games being a lifelong gamer myself.
 This book had so much potential but it ended up falling a little flat.

-While a good portion of the book is dedicated to some truly inspiring projects, most notably Sandra Day O’Connor’s iCivics and the cancer-fighting Re-Mission.
+A good portion of the book is dedicated to some truly inspiring projects, most notably Sandra Day O’Connor’s iCivics and the cancer-fighting Re-Mission.
 The chapter about the potential of VR and how it is already being used for a variety of non-entertainment purposes was fascinating.
-Even some of the less successful games, such as Half the Sky, were still good attempts with the best of intentions, just suffered from a lack of knowledge.
-This is understandable, of course, as many of the trailblazers talked about in the book have never really worked in the games industry before and were limited in in a lot of ways.
-It was refreshing to see some projects made not for greed and entertainment, but to help society in a wide number of ways.
+Even some of the less successful games, such as Half the Sky, were still good attempts with the best of intentions that just suffered from a lack of knowledge.
+This is understandable, of course, as many of the trailblazers talked about in the book have never really worked in the games industry before and were limited.
+It was refreshing to see some projects made not for greed and entertainment, but to help society in new and innovative ways.

 There were some projects that are talked about like they were good things, such as pharmaceutical companies trying to get their hands in the gaming industry which I personally found unsettling.
 Despite some chapters about some hideously unsuccessful or misguided projects, I was sort of enjoying the book.